A WALK THROUGH THE SACRED GROVE

 Joseph Smith’s First Vision brought to light key truths about the nature of God and the deep love He has for His children.
 The event has inspired many, including our artists who have made the First Vision a main subject matter for their LDS art pieces.

 We are excited for the Come Follow Me church history theme.
 It carries many timely accounts of faith and conviction from which we can draw strength as we strive to hold to what we know during uncertain times such as these.

 That's why we are excited to share with you some of our artists’ most inspiring sacred grove pictures.

 Sacred Grove Landscape Art

 Heavenly Father and Christ’s appearance made it significant to this young man and to millions of Church members since.
-In that way, the Sacred Grove symbolizes that “God doth work by means to bring about his great and eternal purposes; and by very small means the Lord doth confound the wise and bringeth about the salvation of many souls” (Alma 37:7).
+In that way, the grove symbolizes that “God doth work by means to bring about his great and eternal purposes; and by very small means the Lord doth confound the wise and bringeth about the salvation of many souls” (Alma 37:7).

 Beyond taking an actual photograph of the location, Robert has also added an artistic sense of light, reminding us of what the First Vision means: God still speaks to His children.

 Here we see the same image, but after taking a step or two back.
 This panoramic view of the Sacred Grove captures more of the lush forest.
 The contrast between the light and dark is more defined, quietly highlighting the light and clarity that the First Vision brought to the world.

 Additionally, The thickness of the leaves and intertwining branches seem to represent the sort of tangle of opinions and doctrinal confusion that first led young Joseph to seek Christ, the author of truth.

 Sacred Grove - panoramic by Robert A Boyd